The Valleys — Big John’s Mine

 6. Status of miners is unknown.

-It was then only after a long silence that was becoming a little awkward, that one small voice from the most unexpected person in the room spoke up.
+It was only then, after a long silence that was becoming a little awkward, that one small voice from the most unexpected person in the room spoke up.

 Tag: Um… Altai?
 I can get in.
 I know how to get into the back of the mine.

-Previous: Episode 26 – Corpus Bugaarium
+Previous: Episode 26: Corpus Bugaarium

-Next: Episode 28 – One Small Voice
+Next: Episode 28: One Small Voice